 Participants in the NRA Youth Education Summit (Y.E.S.) are encouraged to take what they learn about NRA programs and The NRA Foundation’s mission to Teach Freedom back to their communities.
 Active alumni like Alex Henry do just that by paying forward the positive impacts they experience during the program.
-Right now Y.E.S. is looking for its 2018 class of young leaders, and the application deadline has been extended to March 5!
-Learn more about the program and application process below.

 I began learning about the Eddie Eagle GunSafe® program at the National NRA Youth Education Summit last year.
 Although I had heard it mentioned before, I never really knew much about it.
 At Y.E.S. we had the chance to watch presentations by NRA staff members from multiple NRA Foundation-supported programs.
 One of them was the Eddie Eagle program coordinator.
 After hearing her speech and participating in the Y.E.S. activities throughout the week, I wanted to introduce Eddie and his Wing Team to the students of my local elementary school in Prairie Grove, Ark.